 - BEST OVERALL: GE Ultra Edge Indoor TV Antenna

-- BEST BANG FOR THE BUCK: 1 BY ONE Indoor TV Antenna
+- RUNNER UP: 1 BY ONE Indoor TV Antenna

-- BEST FOR ROOF: GE Pro Outdoor TV Antenna
+- ALSO CONSIDER: GE Pro Outdoor TV Antenna

-- BEST FOR ATTIC OR OUTDOORS: Antennas Direct 4-Element Bowtie TV Antenna
+- ALSO CONSIDER: Antennas Direct 4-Element Bowtie TV Antenna

 Types of TV Antennas